microsoft/Cortana-Skills-Samples-Build-2017/README.md

-#o Cortana Skills Samples - Build 2017
+# Cortana Skills Samples - Build 2017

 This project contains a collection of Cortana Skills Kit code samples from the [Microsoft Build 2017](http://build.microsoft.com/) conference.